jnktsj/APPSR/README.md

 ### `qual-trim`: quality trimming
 `qual-trim` trims low quality bases in input reads with the same quality trimming algorith as the one used by BWA.
-The program only considers single-end sequencing libraries due to the feature of small RNA libraries.
+Since small RNA libraries are typically single-ended, only single-ended reads are assumed.

 #### Usage